List of 24 media: Comics

 Five graphic novels have been released by IDW Publishing taking place at different time periods within the show.
 The first, 24: One Shot (July 2004), attempted to emulate the real-time nature of the show.
 It was followed by 24 Stories (January 2005) and 24: Midnight Sun (July 2005), which did not emulate the real-time nature of the show.
-These three graphic novels have been compiled together in one book simply entitled 24, released by Titan Books.
+These three graphic novels have been compiled in one book simply entitled 24, released by Titan Books.
 IDW also released a five-issue mini-series entitled 24: Nightfall from November 2006 to March 2007, which was later collected as a trade paperback.
 A fifth graphic novel published by IDW entitled 24: Cold Warriors was released on March 5, 2008.
 This 48-page one-shot features Jack Bauer, Chloe O'Brian and others working to stop Russian terrorists in Alaska.
 Another 24 mini-series called 24: Underground began publication in April 2014 and run for five issues.
 The events of this book takes place after Season 8 and before Live Another Day.
 A 5-issue prequel comic of 24: Legacy began publication in April 2017 entitled 24: Legacy - Rules of Engagement.